kineticstoolkit/kineticstoolkit_doc/src/python_lists_slicing.md

   name: python3
 ---

-# Slicing lists
+# 📖 Slicing lists

 :::{card} Summary
 This section shows how to use slices (`[::]`) to extract multiple data from a list, in the form a subset of the original list.
 :::

 In the previous sections, we saw how to use square brackets `[]` to extract one data from a list.
-Sometimes, we dont want to extract only one data, but multiple data, keeping a certain portion of a list and discarding the rest.
+Sometimes, we dont want to extract only one data, but a sub-list containing multiple data (keeping a certain portion of a list and discarding the rest).
 This is done using slicing.

-## Slicing syntax
+## 📄 Slicing syntax

 The syntax for slicing a list is similar to indexing it, the main difference being the column operator `:`.
 To extract one element from a list, say for example the 3rd element (at index 2), we would use: